AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Oscillator
 ### Description
-The Volume Oscillator uses the difference between the moving averages based on the trading volume.
-The result is similar to the MACD or any other oscillator where moving averages are applied.
+The Volume Oscillator makes use of the difference between the moving averages based on the trading volume, with a similar result to the MACD or to any other oscillator in which moving averages are used for calculation.

 ### Interpretation
 The Volume Oscillator is used to determine the trend strength.
 If developments in the price of the share are accompanied by disproportionate volume oscillator values, this should be regarded as highly relevant.
 In this way, the indicator can be used to filter out false signals.